AI in the Post-Davos 2026 Landscape

 As someone enthralled by the realms of ML and global politics, it is increasingly clear that we are advancing far into uncharted territory, different from anything else in history.
 Alongside the shift in focus towards AI infrastructure, more powerful AI systems are also on the horizon, and increasingly so without someone in the loop.

 The World Economic Forum’s 2025 report says employers expect large job disruption this decade from technology shifts.
-Being largely due to AI; Amazon's layoffs of 16,000 employees, the Blocks 40% reduction in its workforce, and also Oracles elimination of 30,000 employees, is all only the start.
+Being largely due to AI (but not all); Amazon's layoffs of 16,000 employees, the Blocks 40% reduction in its workforce, and also Oracles elimination of 30,000 employees, is all only the start.
 A moment may arrive during this 5th Industrial Revolution — suddenly and without warning (which do happen in AI research labs), when a breakthrough emerges that reshapes the structure of almost everyones daily life itself, for better or for worse.

 History has shown how rapidly the world can transform, as it did during the onset of COVID-19; the trajectory of AI holds the potential for change of equal, if not greater, magnitude.
 The imperative, then, is preparedness, coming from knowledge, foresight, and execution.